Skip to the content

 Field Trips: 1½ Hour Program

 There are so many things to see and do in a garden!
-Learn fun job skills and have a blast practicing social skills with our pretend vegetable stand.
+Learn fun farm skills and have a blast learning through games, a scavenger hunt, and digging in the dirt.

 Gardens are a beautiful place to use your senses.
 Get your hands dirty in one of our sensory bins, use your ears to hear the sounds of our chickens, and use your eyes to take in the sights around you.